-As described in 7.1., the diluent for the measurement system must contain less than 1×10^5 particles per liter measurable at the threshold setting for the cells which are to be counted, therefore the diluent is available as the blank materials.
-The other solutions which can be assured it has same quality with diluent are also available as the blank materials.
+As described in 7.1., the diluent for the measurement system must contain less than $1 \times 10^5$ particles per liter measurable at the threshold setting for the cells which are to be counted; therefore, the diluent is suited as the blank material.
+Other solutions that can be assured to have the same quality as the diluent can also be used as blank materials.
+Use diluent and operational control materials from manufacturer.